cgilm/BootCampSparkStreamingP2/README.md

   4. sbt
   5. [Ubuntu Install Instructions!](docs/prerequisites.md)

-###In order to run this demo you will need to download the source from GitHub.
+###In order to run this project you will need to download the source from GitHub.

   * Navigate to the directory where you would like to save the code.
   * Execute the following command: